 Following the party, our threesome arrive back at their apartment.
 Shortly afterwards, Kirk discovers a model ship within a bottle.
 It turns out that Will had it built entirely by self-replicating nanites who are made up of a few metals.
 Kirk wants to use this nanotechnology on an organic plane, since he feels that it would remain stable to combat lymphoma.
 Just then, he passes out in an unhealthy state as the scene ends with Tina calling for an ambulance.

 Over at the hospital, Kirk is in bed due to his own lymphoma.
-Meanwhile, Will looks over his friend’s research and is convinced about using the nanites in order to serve as a powerful agent in order to eradicate this illness once and for all.
+Meanwhile, Will looks over his friend’s research and is convinced about using the nanites in order to serve as a powerful agent and eradicate this illness once and for all.
 As such, he offers to lend a helping hand.
 From there, Kirk proceeds to check out of the hospital in order to finally cure his medical ailment.

 Time goes by as their lab research ultimately comes across a possible antidote that’s helped out one lab mouse.
 Not wanting to let this opportunity slip away, Kirk decides to administer the formula into himself.
 Due to a shaky hand however, he has his friend Will inject him with the shot.